NeonLaw/codebase/README.md

 We use [Doppler](https://www.doppler.com/) for storing and sharing configuration secrets like API keys.
-If you wish to work on the application, please email us at support@neonlaw.com to request test credentials.
-In Doppler, we have the following projects, each with a `dev`, `stg`, and `prd` environment. `dev` is for development on your machine, whereas `stg` and `prd` refer to our cloud-based environments on GCP.
+If you wish to work on the application, please email us at support@neonlaw.com to request a Doppler account.
+Please refer to the individual package README files for more information on how to use Doppler.

-* Web, which can be used in the front-end development section below.

 ### Front-End Development